paalaleks/fakeshoestore/README.md

 ## Description

 This project was a semester project where we went through a alot of different methods to build webpages(webapps).
 This one is made with Parcel.js.
-When you build with parcel you'll get a better a idea of how webpages work , casue you "go under the hood" of a bundler.
+When you build with parcel you'll get a better a idea of how webpages work , cause you "go under the hood" of a bundler.
 Although webpack is the most common one, parcel bundles together in a smiliar way.

 You can add some bullet points if you'd like to: